 Customer data is being generated faster than ever before, so it should come as no surprise to learn that 64% of marketers agree that data-driven marketing is crucial to business success in this hyper-competitive global economy.
-However, managing all this data across multiple platforms can be challenging, which is why marketers need to have one unified database to reap the benefits of the insights that customer data provides.
+Enter the importance of customer data platforms, or CDP, for short.

 Customer Data Platforms (CDP): A unified approach

 Over the last two years, many businesses across the globe have hopped on to the CDP bandwagon in order to gain a better understanding of customer behaviour.
 This has helped combine anonymous digital data with the identity of an individual, creating one single customer profile.